Roman historiography: Factionalized history

 Often, especially in times of political unrest or social turmoil, historians re-wrote history to suit their particular views of the age.
 So, there were many different historians each rewriting history a little bit to bolster their case.
-This was especially evident in the 70s BC when the social wars were going on between the populists led by Marius, and the senatorials led by Sulla.
+Starting with the Gracchi brothers, This was especially evident in the 70s BC with the conflict between the populists led by Marius, and the senatorials led by Sulla.
 Several authors wrote histories during this time, each taking a side.
 Gaius Licinius Macer was anti-Sullan and wrote his history, based on Gnaeus Gellius in 16 books, from the founding of the city until the 3rd century BC, whereas Valerius Antias who was pro-Sulla, wrote a history in 75 books, from the founding of the city until 91 BC: both were used subsequently by Livy to create a more evenly balanced account.

+During the long crisis that ended the Roman Republic, historians such as Sallust and Livy attributed the Republic’s collapse primarily to the elite's moral decay following Rome’s expansion.
+Cicero, influential on Roman historians despite never writing a history, emphasized the erosion of constitutional norms.
+The imperial period Greek historian Appian of Alexandria in his Roman History put less emphasis on moral or constitutional decline and instead traced the Republic’s instability to social and material pressures.

+This habit of using the past to justify the positions in the present was reinforced by the greater preponderance of public men in writing Roman history.

+Sallust a prominent ally of Julius Caesar during the crisis of the Roman Republic in his two surviving works focused on moral decline, with Bellum Catilinae using Catiline as a symbol of the corrupt Roman nobility and Bellum Jugurthinum using the Jugurthine War as a backdrop for his examination of the development of party struggles in Rome in the 1st century BC having a number of character studies such as Marius.
+Sallust he is largely responsible for our current image of Rome in the late republic, and our understanding of the moral and ethical realities of Rome in the 1st century BC would be much weaker if Sallust's works did not survive.